 When does MasterChef: The Professionals 2024 start?

-MasterChef: The Professionals 2024 will start on Tuesday 29 October with episodes airing every Monday, Tuesday and Thursday.
+MasterChef: The Professionals 2024 started on Tuesday 29 October with episodes airing every Monday, Tuesday and Thursday for seven weeks.

 Who are the judges on MasterChef: The Professionals 2024?

-MasterChef: The Professionals 2024 will be judged by Monica Galetti, Marcus Wareing and Gregg Wallace.
+MasterChef: The Professionals 2024 was judged by Monica Galetti, Marcus Wareing and Gregg Wallace.

-Each week announces a new selection of chefs who will be looking to show off their talents through various skill's tests.
-The first four weeks of the competition is split up into eight heats, with four chefs battling it out each episode for a place in the quarter final.
-Taking to our screens this year is:
+Each week saw a new selection of chefs showcasing their talents through various skill's tests.
+The first four weeks of the competition was split up into eight heats, with four chefs battling it out each episode for a place in the quarter final.
+This year we saw:

 Week One, Heat One